aadilmallick/my-notes-docusaurus/docs/js-cookbook/13-data-validation.md

 **coercing**
 ****
-If you don't want to go through the hassle of writing a custom transform and instead just want to force an input to be a certain type, you can use the `z.coerce()` modifier.
-This is how we can rewrite the above example in less code:
+If you don't want to go through the hassle of writing a custom transform and instead just want to force an input to be a certain type, you can use the `z.coerce.<type>` modifier, of which there are three types:

+- `z.coerce.boolean(val)`: schema that casts the passed in value to a boolean.
+- `z.coerce.date(val)`: schema that casts the passed in value to a date.
+- `z.coerce.number(val)`: schema that casts the passed in value to a number.

+This is how we can rewrite the above example in less code to check if a string represents a date, and if so, convert it to a date else throw an error.

 ```ts
 const stringToDateSchema = z.string().pipe(z.coerce.date());